2013 AFL Grand Final: Pre-match entertainment

-Two Australian bands, Birds of Tokyo and Hunters & Collectors performed before the game and at half time, respectively.
+Two Australian bands, Birds of Tokyo and Hunters & Collectors, performed before the game and at half-time, respectively.
 The Australian national anthem was sung by Tina Arena.

 Match summary

 First quarter

-Fremantle won the coin toss and chose to kick towards the City End of the MCG in the first quarter.
-However, it was Hawthorn who got off to a good start, with Jack Gunston kicking the first goal before Lance Franklin kicked the Hawks' second after Luke McPharlin gave away a 50-metre penalty for stepping over the mark.
-Hawthorn then had a few chances to extend their margin, however a rushed behind and missed opportunities by Shaun Burgoyne and Isaac Smith, had little influence on the scoreboard.
-Meanwhile, Fremantle were held goalless in the opening quarter with Hayden Ballantyne and Nick Suban missing relatively easy shots on goal whilst Nathan Fyfe missed two shots completely with both going out on the full.
-At quarter time, the Hawks had a 12-point lead.
+Fremantle won the coin toss and chose to kick towards the City end in the first quarter.
+Hawthorn got off to a good start, with Jack Gunston kicking the first goal in the 4th minute.
+It was more than ten minutes until the second goal, Lance Franklin kicked a goal for Hawthorn in the 18th minute after Luke McPharlin gave away a 50-metre penalty for stepping over the mark.
+Hawthorn then had a few chances to extend the margin, however a rushed behind and missed opportunities by Shaun Burgoyne and Isaac Smith, had little influence on the scoreboard.
+Meanwhile, Fremantle was held goalless in the opening quarter with Hayden Ballantyne and Nick Suban missing relatively easy shots on goal early in the quarter, while Nathan Fyfe missed two shots out on the full.
+At quarter time, Hawthorn 2.3 (15) led Fremantle 0.3 (3) for a 12-point lead.

 Second quarter

-Hawthorn started off the quarter strongly, taking a stranglehold of the game against the Dockers.
-Jack Gunston kicked his second goal on the run from just inside 50 before Cyril Rioli through his manic forward pressure, got himself on the board after catching Lee Spurr for holding the ball, taking the Hawks to a massive 24-point lead.
-Finally at the 12-minute mark, Tendai Mzungu kicked the Dockers' first goal, before Ryan Crowley kicked yet another behind for Fremantle.
-This was quickly followed by Jack Gunston slotting his third goal after outpositioning Fremantle's Zac Dawson.
-The two teams then exchanged behinds with Rioli and Brad Sewell for Hawthorn and Matthew Pavlich and Nat Fyfe for Fremantle all registering minor scores as Hawthorn enjoyed a 23-point lead at half time.
-Fremantle's first half score of 1.6 (12) was the lowest in a grand final since 1960.
+Hawthorn started off the second quarter strongly.
+Gunston kicked his second goal on the run from just inside 50m in the 5th minute, before Cyril Rioli caught Lee Spurr for holding the ball and kicked a goal from the free kick in the 8th minute, taking the Hawks to a 24 point lead.
+Finally in the 13th minute, Tendai Mzungu kicked the Dockers' first goal, before Ryan Crowley kicked another behind for Fremantle.
+This was quickly followed by Gunston kicking his third goal after outpositioning Fremantle's Zac Dawson in a marking contest.
+The two teams then exchanged behinds with Rioli and Brad Sewell for Hawthorn and Matthew Pavlich and Fyfe for Fremantle all scoring.
+Hawthorn held a 23-point lead at half time, and Fremantle's first half score of 1.6 (12) was the lowest in a grand final since 1960.